mariusz-schimke/GiGraph/README.md

 #### Customizing edge placement

 Similarly to the record node case, you can specify *ports* within the HTML table.
 As already mentioned, the port may have an individual name that you refer to when defining an edge (see the [edge](#edges) section).
 This way you can decide which field of the HTML table an edge tail or head is attached to.
-In the example above the table field labeled 'Fred' has a port named 'port1' assigned, so it can be referred to by its name from an edge.
+In the example above, the table field labeled 'Fred' has a port named 'port1' assigned, so it can be referred to by its name from an edge.
 See the following example that extends the code above with an edge.

 ```c#
 // (here should be the code from the previous example)